endocode/jenkins-high-availability-example/README.md

 ### Worth noticing

-1. This setup could also serve as a simple Jenkins playground on your local machine!
+1. This setup may also serve as a simple Jenkins playground on your local machine (provides Linux and Windows agents)!
-2. It neither implements nor configurates any security mechanisms other then
+2. It neither implements nor configurates any security measures other then
-    +   private network for every component located behind the load balancer
+    +   private network for all component located behind the load balancer
-    +   simple firewall rules
+    +   enabled firewall and some simple rules
 3. STONITH is not (yet) implemented
-4. Cluster only implements [https://www.ibm.com/developerworks/community/blogs/RohitShetty/entry/high_availability_cold_warm_hot](cold-standby) mode
+4.  cluster only implements [cold-standby](https://www.ibm.com/developerworks/community/blogs/RohitShetty/entry/high_availability_cold_warm_hot) mode
+5.  components: HAProxy, GlusterFS, Jenkins, Jenkins Swarm Plugin, Pacemaker, Corosync

 ### Usage

 #### Installation

-1.  adjust `/conf.env` according to your needs (and probably host resources)
+1.  adjust `/conf.env` according to your needs (and available host resources)
 2.  `vagrant up`
 3.  go to `http[s]:${EXTERNAL_LOAD_BALANCER_IP}:${EXTERNAL_LOAD_BALANCER_PORT}` to visit
     Jenkins UI